blockchaintp/sxtctl/README.md

 You can use `sxtctl` right out of the box by setting the following environment variables (useful if running in CI):

-* `SEXTANT_URL` - the http(s) URL of the remote sextant API server
+ * `SEXTANT_URL` - the http(s) URL of the remote sextant API server including the port if necessary
  * `SEXTANT_TOKEN` - the access token for the remote sextant API server

 ## remotes

-To help manage multiple sextant api servers - sxtctl supports `remotes` which is will remember for next time.
+To help manage multiple sextant api servers - sxtctl supports `remotes` which it stores in a config file in much the same way that `kubectl` stores its cluster configs.
+This is normally stored in `~/.sextant` directory.

 If you do not provide `--url` or `SEXTANT_URL` (plus token) variables - sextant will use the currently active remote from your saved list.

+#### remote list

 To view your current remotes: